Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection: EXPERIMENTS AND RESULTS

 We now report on the ablation test results.
-For the Full category, study 01 yields an mAP of 18.81 which is a large portion of our mAP result suggesting that the visual and spatial features play a primary role in inferring HOI.
-When only using the Semantic graph in 02, the effect is less marked though still considerable for this single contextual semantic cue.
-When combining these 3 contextual cues in a graph but not using the attention mechanism in test 03, we get a gain bringing the mAP to 19.01.
-This suggests that edge relations with multi-contextual cues are helpful even without attention.
+For the Full category, study 01 yields an mAP of 19.68 which is a large portion of our full model mAP result suggesting that semantic cues can promote HOI detection but less effective than visual cues.
+When only using the Semantic graph in test 02, the effect is less marked, which also indicates the visual and spatial features play a primary role in inferring HOI.
+When combining these 3 contextual cues in a graph but not using the attention mechanism in test 03, the map results drop to 19.75.
+This suggests that attention mechanism assists the model for better HOI detection.
 Afterwards, inserting attention but removing spatial features at the end in test 04 hurts.
 This indicates that spatial features, even after the aggregation stage, are helpful.
-By inserting spatial features in the combined graph we are basically using a dilated step in neural networks which has also shown to help classification.
-In test 05, we learn that additional attention in the combined graph does not confer additional benefits.
-Rather, attention mechanisms for the independent visual-spatial and semantic features are more informative.
+By inserting spatial features in the combined graph we are basically using a skip connection step in neural networks which has also shown to help classification.
+In test 05, we learn that additional message passing in the combined graph does not confer additional benefits.
 Similarly with test 06, a combined V-S graph is still not as effective as separating cues early on.
-Suggesting that visual cues and semantic cues may have some degree of orthogonality to them even though they are related to each other.
+This suggests that visual cues and semantic cues may have some degree of orthogonality to them even though they are related to each other.

-\section{Conclusion}
+\section{CONCLUSION}

-In this paper we presented a novel HOI detection architecture that studied and leveraged the role of not only primary subject-object contextual cues in interaction, but also the role of subsidiary relations.
-We showed that multi-modal contextual cues from visual, semantics, and spatial data can be graphically represented through graph attention networks to leverage primary and subsidiary contextual relations.
-Our work ratified the disambiguating power of the network on confusing HOI scenes by not only exceeding SOTA performance but excelling in classifying Rare categories in HICO-DET.
+In this paper we present a novel HOI detection architecture that studies and leverages the role of not only primary human-object contextual cues in interaction, but also the role of subsidiary relations.
+We show that multi-modal contextual cues from visual, semantics, and spatial data can be graphically represented through graph attention networks to leverage primary and subsidiary contextual relations.
+Our work have a promising results on both HICO-DET and V-COCO dataset.